 Google courses are also available on the Pluralsight.
 You can get a free 10-day trial when you sign up but your company may also have a corporate subscription (like at SAP).

 Alternative online courses are also available.
-I can recommend the Google Cloud Certified Associate Cloud Engineer course from the Linux Academy.
-Again, with a free 7-day trial.
+I can recommend the courses from the Linux Academy (acquired by A Cloud Guru)

 Probably the most important resource for learning are the hands-on labs integrated into the courses provided by Google.

 There are close to 400 hands-on labs and 60+ challenges where you can test your knowledge.

 The labs provide free access to the Google Cloud Platform for the duration of the lab (30-120 minutes) and although you typically finish the exercises in a fraction of the time, if you pay close attention to what you are doing and why, you should be able to answer (almost) any exam question without problems.

 You can signup for free and although most labs require credits, you get these for free as well when you accept the challenges posted by Qwiklabs on LinkedIn, Twitter, and Facebook.

 There are also “official” study guides promoted by Google.
 Although these guides are well-written and informative, they do not provide any essential material not covered in the courses our documentation.
 In fact, just reading the study guide may not be enough to prepare.
 Make sure to study also the Google documentation for the listed exam topics.